thoughtspot/thoughtspot.github.io/_app-integrate/custom-branding/change-the-footer-text.md

 You can change the footer text to reflect your company's message.
 To change the footer text:

+1. Navigate to the Style Customization page using this URL, replacing `<cluster_IP>` with your cluster information: `https://<cluster_IP>/?showOnboarding=false&customBrandingEnabled=true#/admin/settings/style-customization`.

 1. Click the text box under **Footer text**.
 2. Enter your new text message.